JF monogram Joseph Lapsley Foreman

 That history shaped much of his later writing.
 Again and again, his manuscripts return to hard questions: What does Christian action require?
 What is the church for?
 How should conscience, law, sacrifice, mercy, and public order relate to one another?

-The Crisis of the Cross
+An introduction to the Crisis of the Cross series.

 Read